Skip to main content

 Fix:

-1. Verify Tomcat is running: docker ps | grep tomcat
+1. Verify Tomcat is running: docker ps | grep tomcat.

-2. Confirm JMX is enabled — check for -Dcom.sun.management.jmxremote in Tomcat's startup args: ps aux | grep jmxremote
+2. Confirm JMX is enabled - look for -Dcom.sun.management.jmxremote in Tomcat's startup args: ps aux | grep jmxremote.

-4. In Docker, ensure hostname is set on the Tomcat container and matches -Djava.rmi.server.hostname
+4. In Docker, ensure hostname is set on the Tomcat container and matches -Djava.rmi.server.hostname.

 Only JVM metrics, no Tomcat metrics

-Cause: The OTEL_JMX_TARGET_SYSTEM does not include tomcat.
+Cause: OTEL_JMX_TARGET_SYSTEM does not include tomcat.

 Fix:

-1. Set OTEL_JMX_TARGET_SYSTEM=jvm,tomcat (both targets comma-separated)
+1. Set OTEL_JMX_TARGET_SYSTEM=jvm,tomcat (both targets, comma-separated).

 Session metrics missing